 The Alzheimer's Foundation of America initiated National Memory Screening Program as part of its mission to provide "optimal care and services to individuals confronting dementia, and to their caregivers and families"…and as part of its focus on “Helping more people today than we did yesterday.”

-National Memory Screening Day is one of the highlights of AFA's ongoing national effort to promote early detection of memory problems, including Alzheimer's disease, and to encourage appropriate intervention, including medical treatments, social services and other resources.
+National Memory Screening Program is one of the highlights of AFA's ongoing national effort to promote early detection of memory problems, including Alzheimer's disease, and to encourage appropriate intervention, including medical treatments, social services and other resources.
 AFA believes that memory screenings are a significant first step toward early diagnosis.

 AFA carries out this event in collaboration with organizations and healthcare professionals across the U.S.—bringing them together for care.
 Participating sites offer free, confidential memory screenings, as well as follow-up resources and educational materials to those concerned about memory loss.

 As the demand for our services continues to grow, AFA launched the National Memory Screening Program in 2015.
 The National Memory Screening Program (NMSP) includes National Memory Screening Week (formerly National Memory Screening Day, introduced in 2003) and AFA’s Community Memory Screening and Awareness-Raising Education: The Road to Early Detection and Care (AFA C.A.R.E.S.) program.

 The Road to Early Detection and Care (AFA C.A.R.E.S.)

 AFA C.A.R.E.S.* is an outgrowth of AFA's National Memory Screening Program.
 The goal of the National Memory Screening Program is to promote early detection and intervention for those concerned about memory loss as well as to educate the public about successful aging.